Mentalab-hub/explorepy/docs/usage.rst

   :width: 800
   :alt: Impedance Dashboard

-.. note:: Impedance values are the measured impedances between ground electrode and each ExG electrode.
+.. note:: Impedance value shown for each electrode is the sum of impedances of ground electrode and corresponding ExG electrode.

 .. note::  The accuracy of measured impedances are subject to environmental conditions such as noise and temperature.